phidatahq/phidata/README.md

 Phidata is a framework for building AI Assistants using LLM function calling.

-This is a powerful approach that allows LLMs to solve complex problems by calling functions and intelligently choosing their course of action based on the response -- similar to how a human would solve a problem.
+This is a powerful approach that allows LLMs to solve problems by running functions and intelligently choosing their course of action based on the response -- similar to how a human would solve a problem.

 For example, to answer questions from a database, an Assistant will first run a function to show tables, then describe those tables and finally, run a query to get the answer.
 To answer questions from a PDF, an Assistant will run a function to search the PDF for context, then summarize the answer.

 ![assistants-explanation](https://github.com/phidatahq/phidata/assets/22579644/7f420011-ab8c-410a-97cc-5ad2fc0fe9d8)

-Assistants come with built-in memory, knowledge, storage and tools, making it easy to build AI applications like:
+Assistants come with built-in memory, knowledge, storage and tools, making it easy to build **RAG**, **Autonomous** or **Multimodal** applications like:

 - **Knowledge Assistants:** Answer questions from documents (PDFs, text)
 - **Data Assistants:** Analyze data by running SQL queries.